-- You may need to plan a meeting with a member of staff about their work performance, attendance or behaviour - A staff member may approach you about something out of the blue - You may want to speak to your own manager about an issue - Whether in person or virtually, ensure that the meeting is held in private - Be mindful that the staff member could be worried or upset - If your staff member is on probation be aware of the probation guidelines - Be aware of relevant policies and guidelines if addressing issues such as underperformance, sick leave etc. - For virtual meetings ensure that internet connections are sufficient
+- You might like to discuss your proposed approach with your own manager

+- Whether in person or virtually, ensure that the meeting is held in private. - Be mindful that the staff member could be worried or upset. - If the staff member is on probation, be aware of the probation guidelines. - Be aware of relevant policies and guidelines if addressing issues such as underperformance, sick leave, etc. - For virtual meetings, ensure that internet connections are sufficient.